scheme-requests-for-implementation/srfi-126/srfi-126.md

-A straightforward implementation of this SRFI as an R6RS library is included in the version control repository under `srfi/:126.sls`, and an R7RS wrapper under `srfi/126.sld`.
-This implementation lacks weak and ephemeral hashtables and external representation, and some procedures are implemented inefficiently since there is no access to the underlying mechanics of the hashtables.
+A straightforward implementation of this SRFI as an R6RS library is included in the version control repository under `srfi/:126.sls`, and an R7RS variant under `srfi/126.sld`.
+(The R6RS and R7RS libraries use the same body of code, with different library boilerplate.)
+The implementation lacks weak and ephemeral hashtables and external representation, and some procedures are implemented inefficiently since there is no access to the underlying mechanics of the hashtables.

 Weak and ephemeral hashtables cannot be implemented by portable library code.
 They need to be implemented either directly at the